 I too, think this is speaking of the seven-day completion feast for Leah.
 If only for the juxtaposition of the additional seven-year contract for Rachel.

-Contract, chuppah, and celebration are the three parts to those weddings.
+Contract, chuppah, and celebration are the three parts of those weddings.
 I find these little crumbs from the Master’s Table amazing.
-The three-fold part of that wedding seem to typify the three Persons of the Godhead, in order.
+The three-fold part of that wedding seems to typify the three Persons of the Godhead, in order.
 That’s one deeper thing to consider.

 Does this have prophetic implications?

-I thinks so.
-Where there is something that seems a bit strange in the Scriptures, it means pay attention.
+I think so.
+Where there is something that seems a bit strange in the Scriptures, it means to pay attention.